kirajano/wiki-streams/README.md

 * Schema: "Contract" between (data)services
 * Transforms (optional): used for single message transforms (also used in config format)

+Notes:

 Define an appropriate schema for endpoint

+Schema Registry

+How to define a schema for our case

+Run through the tutorial

+Steps:

+Apply transformers

+Schema cleanup and setup